Skip to main content

 • Accelerator Type: Choose the required GPU (H100 or L40S).

 • Environment: Select Production for live workloads or Testing for development and staging.
+This tag can be used to filter deployments on the deployments page.

 3